LukeGus/Termix/docs.md

 ```

 ::: warning
-Make sure to replace the SALT value with your own secure random string.
-You can generate one at [LastPass Password Generator](https://www.lastpass.com/features/password-generator).
+Make sure to replace the SALT value with your own secure random string, using all characters and a maximum length of 32 characters.
+You can generate one at LastPass Password Generator.
 :::

 ### Docker Compose Installation